Mountains classification in the Tour de France: Double points

+Past point distribution

 Criticism of the system

-The system has had some criticism.
-Six-time winner Lucien Van Impe said in 2010 that the mountain jersey has been devalued, because it goes to cyclists who have no hope to win the general classification so are allowed to escape and gather points in breakaways.
-This tactic was started by cyclists such as Laurent Jalabert and Richard Virenque, but according to Van Impe, they were really able to climb.
-The 2020–2022 winners also won the general classification.
+The system has faced criticism.
+Six-time winner Lucien Van Impe said in 2010 that the mountain jersey has been devalued, because it goes to cyclists who have no hope of winning the general classification and are therefore allowed to escape and gather points in breakaways by the general classification contenders.
+According to Van Impe, focusing on the mountain classification was started by cyclists such as Laurent Jalabert and Richard Virenque, but compared to modern mountain classification specialists, "they could really climb, and they could win sprints on hors category climbs or even win the stage".
+However, in 2015, 2020, 2021, 2022 and 2025, the mountain classification winner also won the general classification.

 Winners

 Meilleurs grimpeurs (top climbers)

 This list shows the cyclists who were chosen meilleur grimpeur by the newspaper L'Auto.
 Although L'Auto was organising the Tour de France, the meilleur grimpeur title was not given by the tour organisation, so it is unofficial.
 However, it is a direct predecessor of the later King of the Mountains title.